If you’re looking for how to find your dream job, you’re in the right place.

 “Thanks for the advice.
 I’m really looking to get advice from as many people in different sales positions as possible to really excel in my field.
 You seem to know what you’re talking about.
 Think you could spare 5 mins to have a quick call with me?
 I just wanted to find out a little more about what has led to the success of the new salespeople you hire so I can apply it to the next position I work in.”

 Your main goal with the follow-up email is to get them on the phone with you.

 The thing is, even if they don’t respond, you will be calling them anyway.
 The process doesn’t change much if they don’t respond to you, just what you’ll initially say when they pick up the phone.

 “I’ve worked in sales for 5 years, ran my own franchise of a window cleaning business and broke sales records.
-I’m looking for a job that will challenge me to grow as a sales person, I excel at person to person sales, but I really want to learn about big ticket sales.
-So I’m shopping around for a few different positions currently and learning how to really upgrade my sales potential.”
+I’m looking for a job that will challenge me to grow as a salesperson.
+I excel at person to person sales, but I really want to learn about high-ticket sales.
+So I’m shopping around for a few different positions currently and learning how to upgrade my sales potential.”

 Once you have your pitch ready, you can start to plan out what you will say when you get them on the phone.